 - Stay at home at the slightest indication of feeling unwell, call the Austrian national health hotline at 1450 for a test, inform EHS at firstname.lastname@example.org, and notify your supervisor.

-The format of on-campus activities (in-person, online-only, or hybrid) may change depending on the evolving coronavirus situation in Austria and at the Institute, and instructions will be issued accordingly.
+The current standard format for all activities is on-campus activities.
+This may however change to a mix (in-person, online-only, or hybrid) depending on the evolving coronavirus situation in Austria and at the Institute, and instructions will be issued accordingly.
 However, in all scenarios and wherever possible, we have accommodations in place that allow for remote-only participation.

 The campus and the facilities are open with all services continuing.
 Please be reminded that the default working mode is presence on Campus.
 Please coordinate your work place presence and any home office times with your supervisor.

 Please strictly adhere to 3G rule at workplace and come to campus only in case you are vaccinated, recovered or tested negatively.